Lucsantosg/CloudLogAnalysis/security_ov.md

 ## Roles
 {: #roles3}

-There are two types of roles in the {{site.data.keyword.Bluemix_notm}} that control the actions users can do when they work with the {{site.data.keyword.loganalysisshort}} service:
+There are two types of roles in the {{site.data.keyword.cloud_notm}} that control the actions users can do when they work with the {{site.data.keyword.loganalysisshort}} service:

 * Cloud Foundry (CF) roles: You control what {{site.data.keyword.loganalysisshort}} actions a user can do by assigning one or more CF roles.
 With these roles, you control the user's permissions to view and manage logs in a space or in an organization.
 * IAM roles: You control what {{site.data.keyword.loganalysisshort}} actions a user can do by assigning one or more IAM roles.
 With these roles, you control the user's permissions to view and manage account logs.

-The following table lists the type of roles and the domain in the {{site.data.keyword.Bluemix_notm}} that they control:
+The following table lists the type of roles and the domain in the {{site.data.keyword.cloud_notm}} that they control:

 <table>
   <caption>Table 1.
 Type of roles that control actions per domain</caption>